A Restless Bandit Model for Dynamic Ride Matching with Reneging Travelers: A Ride-Matching Problem

-The RMP is complicated by the large state-space size which increases exponentially in the number of RS services $J$.
-For large $J$, optimal solutions become computationally intractable with conventional techniques, such as value iteration, and we thus resort to simple, heuristic scheduling policies that approximate the optimality.
+The RMP is complicated by the large state-space size which increases exponentially in the number of the matches $E=|\mE|$.
+For large $E$, optimal solutions become computationally intractable with conventional techniques, such as value iteration, and we resort to simple, heuristic scheduling policies that approximate the optimality.

-The underlying stochastic process of our problem is a high-dimensional process consisting of parallel \emph{sub-processes}, $\{\bm{N}^{\phi}_j(t),\bm{a}^{\phi}_j(\bm{N}^{\phi}(t)),t\geq 0\}$, $j\in[J]$, which are coupled by the constraints of action variables stated in \eqref{eqn:action_constraint}.
-At each decision making epoch, these constraints force only one sub-process $j\in\mathcal{J}_{\ell}$ to be selected for each customer type $\ell\in[L]$; that is, a newly-arrived $\ell$-customer will be assigned to the service related to this selected sub-process $j$.
-Such a problem falls in the same vein of the RMABP, where only part of parallel stochastic sub-processes are/is selected all the time.
+The underlying stochastic process of our problem is a high-dimensional process consisting of parallel \emph{sub-processes}, $\bigl\{{N_e^\phi(t)},t\geq 0\bigr\}$, $e\in {\mE}$, which are coupled by the constraints of action variables stated in \eqref{eqn:action_constraint}.
+At each decision-making epoch, these constraints force at most one sub-process $e\in|\mE|$ to be selected for each traveler type $\ell\in{\mL}$.
+A newly arrived traveler will be assigned to the selected match $e\in {\mE}$.
+Such a problem falls in the same vein of the RMABP, where only part of parallel stochastic sub-processes are/is selected.

 The Whittle index policy proposed by \cite{whittle1988restless} selects sub-process(es) according to the descending order of state-dependent \emph{indices} mapped to these sub-processes.
-In particular, these indices, referred to as the \emph{Whittle indices}, are computed independently through each sub-process.
-In this context, the Whittle index policy experiences remarkably reduced computational complexity: we no long consider the high-dimensional state space of the original problem but the one-dimensional state space of each sub-process.
-Although the RMP is not a conventional RMABP, we explain in Section~\ref{sec:policies} that this technique and relevant ideas are applicable.
+These indices, referred to as the \emph{Whittle indices}, are obtained by decomposing the original RMAB problem through the Whittle relaxation technique.
+More precisely, \cite{whittle1988restless} conjectured that if the optimal solution of a relaxed version of the RMAB problem exists in a threshold form, then the Whittle index policy, with the indices equal to the optimal thresholds, approaches optimality as the number of bandit/sub-processes tends to infinity.
+The existence of a threshold-form optimal solution to the relaxed version of the RMAB problem is referred to as the \emph{Whittle indexability}.
+The indices are computed independently through each sub-process, and the Whittle index policy exhibits significantly reduced computational complexity.